 Pressure Treated Shipping Rails: Your structure may be placed directly on the ground due to the pressure treated 4x6s.
-It is important to leave an air space under the floor so as NOT to trap moisture.
+It is important to leave an air space under the floor so as to NOT trap moisture.

-Stone Pads: Your structure may be set on a 4″ to 5″ deep pad of 3/4″ Clean or 2B stones (1/2″-1″).
+Stone Pads: Your structure may be set on a 4″ to 5″ deep pad of 3/4″ clean or 2B stones (1/2″-1″).
 This is stone without powder/dust mixture.
 The reason is that the dust eventually washes away and may cause additional settling.
 In order to inhibit weeds and deter moisture, we recommend that the stone perimeter extend 12″ beyond your structure perimeter.
 Do not store mulch or topsoil against the side of your structure.
 A stone pad can be installed by framing with landscape timbers or 4x6s and then filling flush with stone, or by digging out 4″ of soil and installing ground level stone.

 Concrete Blocks: If your structure is 10×12 or under you can set it on concrete blocks, blocking should not extend more than 6″ out of the ground.
 In order to avoid a large step into the shed, we recommend you use 2″ or 4″ concrete blocks or dig the blocking into the ground near ground level.

 Concrete Pads: Your structure may be set on a concrete pad.
 When installing your concrete pad, keep your pad as close to ground level as possible.